-HMRC - OT05965 - PRT: Terminal Disposal Of Field Interests- Further Provisions (Regulation 8)
+HMRC - OT05965 - PRT: Terminal Liftings - Disposal Of Field Interests- Further Provisions (Regulation 8)

 Where the seller of a field interest had not been applying the allocation rules operationally then the rules in regulation 7 may not be sufficient to prevent a mismatch between the tax and operational positions at the point of completion of sale.
 To ensure that the field purchaser’s projected opening entitlements as used for the purposes of first applying these rules is the same as his projected operational entitlements, adjustments (as outlined below) are made (where the following conditions apply) at the point of completion of sale.
 This will bring the seller’s departing field’s tax entitlements back into line with his projected operational entitlements at completion (and this value will be the value taken over by the purchaser), with consequential counterbalancing adjustments made to the tax entitlements of the seller’s fields remaining in the blend.